cjacker/opensource-toolchain-fpga/README.md

 There is various blink examples and a Makefile template provided for ECP5/iCE40-UP5k/iCE40-LP1K and GOWIN LittleBee within this repo. you can take it as reference.

-Depend on the development status of backends, different backends can support different features, for example, the icetime program provided by icestorm is an iCE40 timing analysis tool.
+Depend on the development status of various backends, some of them have more features, for example, the icetime program provided by icestorm is an iCE40 timing analysis tool.
 It reads designs in IceStorm ASCII format and writes times timing netlists that can be used in external timing analysers.
 It also includes a simple topological timing analyser that can be used to create timing reports.

 If you have a iCESugar nano board, the 'blink.v' should be: